Leonard specialises in management development, communications skills and personal effectiveness.

 Leonard has more than 10 years’ experience in training, operations, people, and project management in the public sector in Singapore.
 Before joining =mc learning, he was a senior naval officer, specialising in training teams for operational effectiveness.

-I have been working with Aguaconsult, V&A and UNICEF UK on our Presentation Skills programme to help participants to communicate effectively while building their confidence in their presentations.
-I am excited to be supporting The Bell Foundation and the Center for Global Development on this programme in the next few weeks.
+I have been supporting Bar Standards Board and Association of Anaesthetists on our Presentation Skills programme to help participants to communicate effectively while building their confidence in their presentations.
 The most fulfilling part of this programme is when I get to see the immediate and significant changes to their presentation skills.
+I am also looking forward to working with Comic Relief on this programme.

 Prior to working in =mc learning, I was in various management roles in the Singapore Navy and managed small teams of 3 to larger teams of 30, in areas such as training, communications and operations.
 My work in those areas provided me a great foundation in my ability to manage people, deliver training and motivate teams.